26 gifts the Libra in your life will love | CNN Underscored

-Chances are, the Libra if your life has impeccable taste, knows what they like and is simultaneously hard to find the perfect gift for.
+Chances are, the Libra in your life has impeccable taste, knows what they like and is simultaneously hard to find the perfect gift for.
 (You have their indecisive nature to thank for that.)
 But even so — as the charming, grounding and diplomatic friend of the group — you’ll want to treat them with something they’ll love and treasure for years to come.

 With birthdays from September 23 through October 22, Libras are known to love harmony, pampering and beautiful things.
 And while you can’t go wrong with a simple sheet mask or candle, Libras will no doubt take to heart a thoughtful gift that considers their taste and personality.
 Ahead, we’ve rounded up 26 gifts that the Libra in your life is sure to fall in love with.